 The following procedures apply to matters which concern members of local associations that are not Signatories to the Statewide Professional Standards Agreement.
-Signatories to that Agreement have delegated the enforcement of the Code of Ethics, the disciplining of members and the arbitration of disputes and procedures incident thereto to the Arizona Association of REALTORS®.
+Signatories to that Agreement have delegated the enforcement of the Code of Ethics, the disciplining of members and the arbitration of disputes and procedures incident thereto to Arizona REALTORS.
 All other matters will be governed by the following: